rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 will delete the last element in the list.

 .. seealso: You can look here_ to see more useful native functions on lists.

 .. _here: https://docs.python.org/2/tutorial/datastructures.html#tuples-and-sequences

-You might be thinking, whether string is a list.
+.. _note: You might be thinking, whether string is a list.
 Even though string is an array of characters and we can even do similar operations on them (like slicing), they are both different structures with different methods (try to type ``dir(str)`` and ``dir(list)`` in your console).